TCL C7L Review

 Review TCL C7L TV features Review TCL C7L TV features Review TCL C7L TV features Review TCL C7L TV features

-The multimedia heart of the TCL C7L is of course the Google TV operating system, which provides access to a gigantic library of applications and all the most popular streaming platforms on the market.
-The Smart TV in this model works seamlessly, offering full support for useful network features such as Apple AirPlay or Chromecast.
-However, a huge and very pleasant surprise is the very performance of the software.
-We noticed that Google's system on the new C7L operates significantly more efficiently, smoothly, and quickly than on last year's TCL models.
-Much of this is due to better optimisation for the launch.
-Unnecessary pauses and minor interface stutters, known from older models, seem to have become a thing of the past.
+The multimedia heart of the TCL C7L is, of course, the Google TV operating system, which provides access to a vast app library and all the most popular streaming platforms on the market.
+The Smart TV in this model runs smoothly, offering full support for useful network features such as Apple AirPlay and Chromecast.
+A huge and very pleasant surprise, however, is the software's overall polish.
+We noticed that Google's system on the new C7L runs considerably smoother and faster than on last year's TCL models.
+This is largely thanks to better optimisation for the launch.
+Unnecessary pauses and minor interface stutters known from older models seem to be a thing of the past.

-In terms of traditional aerial or cable television, the TCL C7L does not offer many additional advanced features.
-It is simply a straightforward receiver.
-The manufacturer did not strive for any revolutionary solutions here, so aside from the traditional programme guide, you won't find anything particularly special.
-A large nod towards traditional viewers is the classic remote control, which, contrary to the prevailing trend for minimalism, still features a full numeric keypad, making it much easier to switch channels quickly.
+As far as traditional over-the-air or cable TV is concerned, the TCL C7L does not offer many additional advanced features.
+It's simply a basic receiver.
+The manufacturer has not attempted any revolutionary solutions here, so apart from the traditional programme guide you won't find anything special.
+A big nod to traditional viewers is the classic remote control.
+Contrary to the prevailing trend for minimalism, it still features a full numeric keypad, which makes switching channels much quicker.

 Sound connection options